flare-foundation/docs/docs/tech/archive/flare-launch-process.md

 [Flare Beta](#flare-beta) will end.

-FTSO validators's validation power is not artificially reduced anymore and validator rewards (20% of inflation) will be distributed equally among all validators according to their performance and stake.
+FTSO validators' validation power is not artificially reduced anymore and validator rewards (20% of inflation) will be distributed equally among all validators according to their performance and stake.